-5) Current Outreach Materials.
+Current Outreach Materials.
 The Board has developed an outreach document to help applicants with a past condition or past disciplinary process understand how that will affect the application process for them.
 This document is on the Board's website at the following link: https://bbs.ca.gov/pdf/ab2138 faqs.pdf

-6) Previous Legislation.
+7) Previous Legislation

-- AB 2138 (Chapter 995, Statutes of 2018) amended BPC §480 to place limits on when a DCA board can deny a license based on convictions or other acts. - AB 2396 (Chapter 737, Statutes of 2014) prohibited boards from denying a license under BPC §480 because the applicant had a conviction, if that conviction had been expunged under Penal Code Sections 1203.4, 1203.4a, and 1203.41.
+- AB 2138 (Chapter 995, Statutes of 2018) amended BPC §480 to place limits on when a DCA board can deny a license based on convictions or other acts. - AB 2396 (Chapter 737, Statutes of 2014) prohibited boards from denying a license under BPC §480 because the applicant had a conviction, if that conviction had been expunged under Penal Code Sections 1203.4, 1203.4a, and 1203.41. - 8) Recommended Position.
+The Policy and Advocacy Committee considered a prior version of this bill at its April 20, 2022 meeting.
+The Committee decided not to recommend a position at that time, and to instead reconsider the bill at the Board meeting.
+The bill has been significantly amended since the Policy and Advocacy Committee meeting.

-7) Support and Opposition.
+9) Support and Opposition